medusa-project/metaslurper/README.md

 # Requirements

-The only requirements are JDK 11+ and Maven 3.
+The only requirements are a JDK (see `docker/Dockerfile` for required version) and Maven.
 CPU and memory requirements are minimal.

 Docker is required for deployment to AWS ECR.
 See "AWS ECS Notes" below.